Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-Furthermore observe that a vertex of degree $3$ in $\widehat{G}$ represents a (triangular) inner face $F$ of $G$ such that each edge on its boundary is shared with the boundary of another triangular inner face of $G$.
-Thus each vertex of degree $3$ in $\widehat{G}$ corresponds to the central vertices of a copy of $S_3$ in $G$, and clearly, also vice-versa.
-So there is a bijective mapping between vertices of degree $3$ in $\widehat{G}$ on the one side and the central vertices of copies of $S_{3}$ in $G$, on the other side. \end{proof} Objects corresponding to each other in terms of the bijections given in the proof of \autoref{lem:centralVerticesS3_trianglesGTilde_degree3verticesGhat_bijection} will be referred to as \emph{corresponding objects}.
+To see the bijection between (iii) and (i), recall that any vertex of degree $3$ in $\widehat{G}$ represents a (triangular) inner face of $G$ such that each edge on its boundary is shared with the boundary of another triangular inner face.
+Thus each vertex of degree~$3$ in $\widehat{G}$ corresponds to a copy of $S_3$ in $G$, and clearly, also vice-versa. \end{proof}

-Now we are able to prove the following structural result for $B_{1}$-EPG representations of maximal outerplanar graphs.
+Objects corresponding to each other in terms of the bijections given in the proof of \autoref{lem:centralVerticesS3_trianglesGTilde_degree3verticesGhat_bijection} are referred to as \emph{corresponding objects}.

-\begin{corollary} Let $G$ be a maximal outerplanar graph and $\widetilde{G}$ its reduced graph.
+Now we are able to prove the following structural result for $B_{1}$-EPG representations of maximal outerplanar graphs. \begin{corollary} Let $G$ be a maximal outerplanar graph and $\widetilde{G}$ its reduced graph.
 In every $B_{1}$-EPG representation of $G$ (if there is any) the vertices of any triangle in $\widetilde{G}$ correspond to a claw clique. \end{corollary} \begin{proof} According to \autoref{lem:centralVerticesS3_trianglesGTilde_degree3verticesGhat_bijection} the vertices of every triangle in $\widetilde{G}$ are the central vertices of a copy of $S_{3}$ in $G$. \autoref{s3_claw} implies that this set of central vertices corresponds to a claw clique. \end{proof}

 Next we consider some maximal outerplanar graphs which are not $B_1$-EPG.